Q4 and Q51 buses: Route description and service

+Q4

 The Q4's western terminus is Bay C of the Jamaica Center Bus Terminal.
 It runs east on Archer Avenue to Merrick Boulevard, then south along Merrick Boulevard to Linden Boulevard.
 This corridor is shared with the and the (formerly the Q4A).
 The Q4 then diverges east along Linden Boulevard, running through St. Albans and Cambria Heights.
 The route's eastern terminus is at 235th Street adjacent to the Cross Island Parkway, which marks the border with North Valley Stream in Nassau County.
 Travel into Nassau County requires walking several blocks east to Elmont Road to transfer to the n1 route of the Nassau Inter-County Express.
 The Q4 operates out of the Jamaica Bus Depot on Merrick Boulevard near Jamaica Center, as do several other routes in southeast Queens.
 The Q4 is classified as a "rush" route, making limited stops on Merrick Boulevard and local stops elsewhere.

+When school is in session, one bus departs I.S.
+192 The Linden at 204th Street & 111th Avenue for Jamaica at 2:40pm, and three buses depart a high school complex at 116th Avenue & Francis Lewis Boulevard for Jamaica at 2:58, 3:02, and 3:15pm.
+All head to Linden Boulevard via Francis Lewis Boulevard, with the former turning around 204th Street and Hollis Avenue.
+In addition, two more buses to Jamaica originate at Francis Lewis Boulevard on the regular route at 3:10 and 3:44pm.
+All trippers make the usual “rush” stops within Jamaica.